 Children want an endless number of gadgets, toys, stationery, and junk food.
 Their wants and desires never seem to stop.
 They want to go to an amusement park in the middle of the night, they want to slosh their pasta in mayonnaise and they want to build an empire out of Lego blocks.
 Well, some of the wants are fair enough.

 Children, especially teenagers, need know the difference between wants and needs.
 They need to learn that they are not simply entitled to money; that money is a privilege they must earn.
-They should know that when you receive money, you are not supposed to spend all of it at once.Need it or want it?
+They need to know that when you receive money, you are not supposed to spend all of it at once.Need it or want it?
 Teach your child that money matters.
 Click To Tweet

 6. Investments for Starters